mjansrud/mBot/README.md

 node server.js
 ```

-Open a new terminal, start the service ( /bot/ ):
+Open a new terminal, start the trader ( /trader/ ):
 ```
 node server.js
 ```